Stamp Duty by State India 2026: 5.9% to 11% Top 10 Guide

 Saving: joint with womanRs 1,00,000NilNil

-Bangalore is the cheapest of the three major tech-hub cities at a flat Rs 6 lakh regardless of gender, owing to Karnataka's flat 5% stamp duty at the Rs 1 crore slab.
-Mumbai saves Rs 1 lakh if the primary buyer is a woman (5% vs 6%).
-Hyderabad's 7% combined cost equals Mumbai's male-buyer rate — but Hyderabad offers no gender concession on stamp duty at this price point, and the transfer duty component (1.5%) creates a structural floor that cannot be optimised around for residential urban property.
+Hyderabad is now the cheapest of the three major tech-hub cities at Rs 6 lakh combined (4% stamp + 1.5% transfer duty + 0.5% registration), regardless of gender.
+Karnataka's 2% registration fee (effective 31 August 2025) pushed Bangalore from Rs 6 lakh to Rs 7 lakh — putting it level with Mumbai's male-buyer rate.
+Mumbai still saves Rs 1 lakh if the primary buyer is a woman (5% vs 6%).
+Telangana offers no gender concession on stamp duty at this price point, but the transfer duty component (1.5%) is a structural floor that cannot be optimised around for residential urban property.

-"On a Rs 1 crore property, choosing Bangalore over Chennai is not just a city preference — it is Rs 5 lakh of difference in transaction costs alone."
+"On a Rs 1 crore property, choosing Bangalore over Chennai is not just a city preference — it is Rs 4 lakh of difference in transaction costs alone (Rs 7L vs Rs 11L)."

 Editor’s Analysis